 Together, United Way and its community partners work to respond to people in crisis, create opportunity for individuals and families to access and maintain housing, assist military families in need and ensure financial stability that leads to long-term success.

-Military & Veterans Initiatives: New York has the most consecutive National Guard activations in the country.
-Military personnel are forced to leave their families behind, overwhelmed by fewer resources and myriad other personal stresses.
+Military & Veterans Initiatives: Long Island is home to 100,000 veterans, the largest concentration in New York State.
 When discharged, they return home faced with physical, emotional and financial struggles as they transition back into civilian employment.Learn more about how United Way of Long Island is helping returning veterans and their families.
 Read More

 EFSP: The federally-funded Emergency Food and Shelter Program (EFSP) provides assistance for food, utilities and shelter to individuals and families in emergency situations who meet the federal eligibility guidelines.
 United Way of Long Island administers the program for the Long Island region.Read More